 Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 To get started, you can either create a new Next.js project or use an existing one.
 Here's a step-by-step guide to help you get started:

-Installation: Create a folder named next-auth-app or any other name you want.
+Installation: Create a folder named 'next-auth-app' or any other name you prefer.

-Open your command line and navigate to your Next.js project's directory.
+Open your command line and navigate to the directory of your Next.js project.
 Then, run the below command:

 npx create-next-app@latest

-You will get a series of questions prompted on your terminal.
+You will be presented with a series of questions on your terminal.
 Select the same options as shown in the screenshot below:

+Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide